 He has received honorary degrees from Stevens Institute of Technology, Kettering University, Worcester Polytechnic Institute, where he is also a trustee, and the Malaysian Technical University (MTU).
 He was a visiting distinguished scientist at the University of Washington in 1998, and he is a Kobe ambassador for SRI's contributions to Kobe, Japan.

-Carlson has served on many government task forces, including the Air Force Scientific Advisory Board, the U.S. Army Research Laboratory Technical Assessment Board, and the Defense Science Board task force on bio-chemical defense.
+Carlson has been a member of numerous boards, including Nuance Communications, Pyramid Vision, Sensar, and Sarif.
+He was a member of the General Motors' Science and Technology Advisory Board.
+He has served on numerous government task forces, including the Air Force Scientific Advisory Board, National Research Laboratory Review Panels, the Galvin Naval Research Laboratory Review Panel, the U.S. Army Research Laboratory Technical Assessment Board, and the Defense Science Board task force on biochemical defense.
 He was a member of the original team that helped create the Army's Federated Laboratories.
-He was a founding member of the National Information Display Laboratory (NIDL) at Sarnoff, a new model for government-industry technology development and commercialization, which grew into the National Technology Alliance.

 With co-author William Wilmot, Carlson wrote Innovation: The Five Disciplines for Creating What Customers Want, published by Random House and selected by BusinessWeek as one of the top 10 business books for 2006.
 Innovation describes how SRI's unique process for innovation can be applied to all types of commercial and nonprofit enterprises, including the government.
 He is writing a new book called Creating Abundance, which will be published in 2015.